EarthlySkies/kura5-savehelper/README.md

 This helper aims to allow users to avoid the hassle of manual save management.
+It is written in Python, runs under Python 3 and aims to be cross-platform compatible.
+The project is open-source software, so feel free to use, copy, modify and redistribute this software under the license terms.

 # Installation and usage
 1. Download the latest release from the releases page